assumed

 • suppose

-more tentative and often used to present a hypothesis or possibility rather than a working belief
+more tentative; 'suppose' can be used to introduce a hypothetical situation rather than state a belief

 • take for granted